abhishek-0106/weather-app/README.md

 # weather-app
   It is a weather-app made using React.js.
 Data is fetched from Open Weather Map APIs and some React hooks have been used.
 React Context API has also been used.
+Project has been deployed on Netlify.
+Currently the app is not responsive, i.e. it is best visible on desktop only.
+In the coming future, there's plan to convert into responsive one.
+Project is deployed here : https://weather-app-by-abhishek-ralhan.netlify.app/